FaraCreations/LewdRobin/README.md

 <https://paypal.me/FaraCreations>

 # Change Log
+6/2/21 - LewdRobin 1.10
+ - Basic automation features implemented with /autorun and /autorun_stop
+ - File structure changed to keep configs and story logs in separate folders
+ - Story Logging implemented - prompts generate text files with the prompt info and a log of the story.
+These can be requested from the prompt with the 📜 reaction.
+This works even with older, concluded prompts.
+ - Prompt staging implemented: prompts now show if they are New, Active, or Concluded, and display different information and reactions accordingly.
+ - Prompts now conclude when a new prompt is generated in the chanel, or when the /conclude command is used.
+When a prompt concludes, if it had no contributions, it is deleted.
+If it has contributions, it enters an archival concldued mode.
+All posts tied to a concluded prompt get deleted (but the story can still be seen in the Story Log).

 5/30/21 - LewdRobin 1.04
  - New /generate feature allows private generation of prompts and private prompt setting configuration
  - Persistent bugs in the autopass timer require it being temporarily disabled